Cantera/cantera/doc/sphinx/yaml/phases.rst

       reactions, where for each section name, that rule is either ``all`` or ``declared-species`` and is applied as described above.

+``Motz-Wise``
+    Boolean indicating whether the Motz-Wise correction should be applied to sticking reactions.
+Applicable only to interface phases.
+The default is ``false``.
+The value set at the phase level may be overridden on individual reactions.

 ``transport``
     String specifying the transport model to be used.
 Supported model strings
     are: